 What if you do not have the RM150,000.00 start up capital to operate an educational franchise business, is there another alternative to start your own business?

-The good news is, there is and it is via an online dropshipping business.
+The good news is, there is and it is via a network marketing business.

-In the following section, I will share with you the online business that me and my husband have been operating full time since March 2018.
+In the following section, I will share with you the network marketing business that me and my husband have been operating full time since March 2018.

 If you were to start an online business, there are challenges as well.